fauna/fauna-python/README.rst

 Idle Timeout
 ------------

-The idle timeout is the time, as datetime.timedelta, that a session will remain open after there is no more pending communication.
+The idle timeout is the time, as ``datetime.timedelta``, that a session will remain open after there is no more pending communication.
 Once the session idle time has elapsed the session is considered idle and the session is closed.
 Subsequent requests will create a new session; the session idle timeout does not result in an error.

 Configure the idle timeout using the ``http_idle_timeout`` option.
 The default value if you do not provide one is ``DefaultIdleConnectionTimeout`` (5 seconds).